Jayaramu24/OAC_For_Heatwave_Workshop_101/Lab1-Intro to OAC/README.md

 **Drill-down View:**

 Drill-down into Top 10 Selling Products to view;
-Rest of the Product Details like; Type, Manufacturer, Brand, Shipping Container etc.
+- Rest of the Product Details like; Type, Manufacturer, Brand, Shipping Container etc.
-Product Supplier Details like; Supplier names, Available quantities with them, their cost and Supplier financial health if you need to procure additional products from them.
+- Product-Supplier Details like; Supplier names, Available quantities with them, their cost and Supplier financial health if you need to procure additional products from them.